On the Anniversary of 9/11, Glimpses into Some of the Lives We Lost

 He was last seen headed up the stairs again as the South Tower collapsed.

-I met Karol Ann Keasler only once, but that was enough to remember her still.
-Just before 9/11, my friend Amy introduced us when we ran into her at a restaurant downtown.
+I met Karol Ann Keasler only once, but that was enough to remember her always.
+Just before 9/11, my friend Amy introduced us when we ran into her at a downtown restaurant.
 She’d known Amy for years, but it seemed as if we’d both known her forever.
 She was warm and luminous and funny, and full of plans for her wedding in Italy.
 She’d only just come back from there, a week early, to help run an event for her company, Keefe Bruyette & Woods.

-On the morning of 9/11, after the first tower was hit, Karol was on the phone with her mother, assuring her that her building was safe and that she’d been advised to stay at her desk.
+On the morning of 9/11, after the first tower was hit, Karol was on the phone with her mother in Arizona, assuring her that her building was safe and that she’d been advised to stay at her desk.
 Moments later, the line went silent as the second tower was struck.
-Karol was trapped above the flames.
+Karol and many of her colleagues were trapped above the flames.

 There’s an old saying that in a mass tragedy, it’s not that a thousand people are killed, it’s that one person is killed a thousand times.
 I just wanted to share with you my memories of a few of the almost three thousand people killed 15 years ago today.
 Godspeed to all of them.
 And may none of us ever take it for granted when we and those we love make it safely home.